HugoDlhOC/date_time_picker-react/README.md

 - `returnFormat` - The returned date format is based on a method of the date-fns library named format.
 The documentation is at this link: [this link](https://date-fns.org/v2.29.3/docs/format).

 ## Customisation
-//
+You can add your class with the props classToggle.
 # Mentions

-This project uses an npm [react-select package](https://www.npmjs.com/package/react-select) to create a drop-down menu with items and offers many features.
+This project uses npm [react-select package](https://www.npmjs.com/package/react-select) to create a drop-down menu with items and offers many features.

 ## License